ktranfullerton2000/GitHubVN/README.md

 	- Doing this will automatically install an Atom editor to Ren'Py.
 - Now you're all set to play the game or contribute!
 If you have any issues feel free to message me after viewing the tutorial video included.
 	- [Video Tutorial](https://youtu.be/FQKo5t53oo4)

+## How to Test
+- After setting up, press the "Launch Project" button in Ren'Py while having "GitHubVN" selected.
+	- This action will show you any errors in your code and open the game once all of the errors are fixed.

 ## How To Contribute
 - Set the project up according to the instructions above.